-The server status bits are defined as follows:
+The association status bits are defined as follows:

-VAL 0x0100
+VAL 0x0100.
 Lit when the server certificate and public key are validated.

-IFF 0x0200

-Lit when the server identity credentials are confirmed by one of several schemes described later.
+IFF 0x0200.
+Lit when the server identity credentials are confirmed.

-PRV 0x0400
+PRV 0x0400.
 Lit when the server signature is verified using the public key and identity credentials.
-Also called the proventic bit elsewhere in this memo.
-When lit, signed values in subsequent messages are presumed proventic, but not necessarily time-synchronized.
+Also called the proventic bit elsewhere in this report.
+When lit, signed values in subsequent messages are presumed proventic.

-CKY 0x0800
+- CKY 0x0800.
 Lit when the cookie is received and validated.
-When lit, key lists can be generated.
+When lit, key lists can be generated. - AUT 0x1000.

-AUT 0x1000

 Lit when the autokey values are received and validated.
-When lit, clients can validate packets without extension fields according to the autokey sequence.
+When lit, clients can validate packets without extension fields according to the autokey sequence. - SGN 0x2000.
+Lit when the host certificate is signed by the server. - LPT 0x4000.

-SGN 0x2000

-Lit when the host certificate is signed by the server.

-LPT 0x4000

 Lit when the leapseconds table is received and validated.